 - Additional services at MIT Medical, including an annual eye exam, contact lens fittings, Gardasil vaccines, prescription drugs, allergy serum, medical equipment (such as crutches), and OB/prenatal care.

 - Care outside of MIT Medical.
 Not only does it cover care outside of MIT Medical, students with the Extended Plan also have access to MIT Medical’s team of experienced referral specialists and claims experts.
-That means that when your student needs anything from physical therapy to MRIs to surgery—our Referral Office can help him or her find the right specialists and make appointments, and Claims and Member Services can answer any questions about coverage.
+That means that when your student needs anything from physical therapy to MRIs to surgery—our Referral Office can help them find the right specialists and make appointments, and Member Services can answer any questions about coverage.

 It covers your student anywhere in the world.
 As a Blue Cross Blue Shield PPO (preferred provider organization), the MIT Student Extended Insurance Plan covers your student whether they’re in another country or back home on summer break.
 Both in-network and out-of-network care is covered by this plan; however, your out-of-pocket cost will always be lower when you receive care from an in-network provider or facility.

 Search for and find in-network providers with a few clicks of the mouse.
 Learn more.